 An exceptional, action-packed motorbike tour in the land of Buddha and Everest.
 Survey a string of very different landscapes, as you discover the rich diversity of Nepalese culture.
 It’s hot to begin with: you steer close to the Terai jungle, visit superb Newar temples, and ride between rice fields and terraced crops.
 Then you begin to sense nearby Tibet: Annapurna and Dhaulagiri display their purity.
 And now you’re on the rough trails of Mustang, in Buddhist lands.
 Royal Enfields are easy-to-drive machines that can go everywhere.
 Look after them and they’ll carry you to great heights.
 A motorcycle expedition for seasoned riders out to test their limits and experience the ultimate.

-You’re met at the airport as per your arrival time, and transferred to Patan.
-Authentic and bursting with life, this "city of beauty", as the Nepalese call it, is authentic and full of life, the perfect place to spend your first day acclimatising.
+You’re met at the airport according to your flight schedules and transferred to Patan.
+Your room is available from midday.
+This "city of beauty", as the Nepalese call it, is authentic and full of life, the perfect place to spend your first day acclimatising.

-In the morning, an elephant ride into the luxuriant vegetation of Chitwan National Park.
-A guided safari will provide one-horned rhinos, monkeys, crocodiles, and maybe if you’re lucky, an unforgettable encounter with a royal Bengal tiger, leopard or bear.
+We start the day with an elephant ride in the depths of lush nature.
+A guided safari will provide sightings of one-horned rhinos, monkeys, crocodiles, and if we’re lucky, an unforgettable encounter with a Royal Bengal tiger, leopard or bear.
 In the afternoon, we venture into the dense jungle and take a boat ride along the Narayani river to watch Asian crocodiles in their natural habitat.

 Please fill the fields below